jgeusebroek/docker-privatebin/README.md

 		-v /<host_cfg_directory>:/privatebin/cfg \
 		jgeusebroek/privatebin

-On first run it will copy the sample config file if there isn't a config file already.
+On first run it will copy the sample config file, if there isn't a config file already.

 ## Optional environment variables